-Hockey Canada Staff Costs - Hockey Canada is responsible for all travel, meal and accommodation costs for all Hockey Canada staff including any National Supervisors and the Tournament Chair.
+Hockey Canada Staff Costs - Hockey Canada is responsible for all travel, meal and accommodation costs for all Hockey Canada staff including any National Supervisors.
 This includes any costs incurred by Hockey Canada for site visits and planning meetings in the host community.
+As noted on page 12, the cost associated with the Hockey Canada President or designate is the event responsibility and does not fall under the Hockey Canada staff costs.

-TSN/RDS Broadcast - Hockey Canada will cover all the production costs associated with the National television broadcast of the Championship final by TSN/RDS.
+TSN/RDS Broadcast - Hockey Canada will cover all the production costs associated with the national television broadcast of the Championship final by TSN/RDS.